CYB3R-JUNKI3/Daymare-1994-Sandcastle-VR/README.md

 ## Important Notes / FAQ's
+:question: _I can't walk more than 10 steps and my torch turns on_

+:bulb: Make sure "HUD Always On" is Enabled in the "Gameplay" settings.

+---
 :question: _When physically turning and I get on a ladder the camera clips and/or character is the wrong side of the ladder_

 :bulb: I am aware of this, this profile/mod does not currently support FULL Roomscale i.e. Physical Turning.